Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Owls have been underdogs by 12.5 points or more five times this season and have not covered the spread once.

-- Temple's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Temple's games this season have hit the over on five of 10 set point totals (50%).

-- In games that Temple churns out more than 377.6 yards, the team is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall when the team totals more than 377.6 yards.

-- The Owls have turned the ball over 18 times this season, seven more turnovers than the Midshipmen have forced (11).
+- This season the Owls have turned the ball over 18 times, seven more than the Midshipmen's takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.